 AVA Digital Awards is trying to keep entry fees at reasonable levels.
 The fee for entry is $65 or $150 for Campaigns.
 Rather than increase the fee for each entry, an administration fee is being charged to help offset increasing overhead such as printing, mailing and data entry.
 Each entrant is charged a $25 AMCP administration fee.
 By charging each entrant the same administration fee, entrants entering more than one piece will be paying less than if the entry fee were increased.

 If an entry is submitted in more than one category, please enclose an additional entry fee for each time it is entered.

 There are 227 categories in a broad range of categories under Digital Marketing, Web / Television / Video / Audio Communication and Electronic / Social / Interactive Media.

 You can only have one pro bono entry per client.
 Multiple pieces count as one entry.
 You can however have an unlimited number of pro bono clients.
-Please fill out the pro bono form found on this page and include a brief synopsis of what you did for each pro bono client.
 You should not have received any compensation.
 It is ok for the non-profit or others to have paid for hard costs such as materials.
 You will be judged on creativity and the extent of your effort.